My ALS Reversal

 After these blessings, I was asked to prepare a 12-minute talk to be given 10 weeks later, at an upcoming church conference in mid-February, attended by several hundred church members from our area.
 At the time, I was rapidly losing my ability to speak, and carried a hidden fear that I would even be able to talk or walk by then, let alone stand and address a large crowd.

 This assignment proved to be a great blessing at this stage of my battle.
 I not only felt strength and courage from the blessings, but I now had a specific goal to reach.
 At times during those first few weeks after the diagnosis, I felt as if I were sliding down a steep, snowy incline with no way to stop.
 This challenge seemed like a branch extending through the snowy ground that I could grasp hold of.
 I kept saying to myself, “I can make it to February 12th, then we will see”.

 Another blessing that came was a flood of ideas, and exposures to alternative therapies from several sources.
-We searched the internet for information on things we were hearing and for anything else we thought could be of value.
+We searched the internet to check out ideas we were hearing and for anything else we thought could be of value.

 I’ve a niece whose husband, Steve, had been in a serious auto accident some 15 years earlier, leaving him in a coma for several weeks, and resulting in significant brain damage.
 When she heard of our plight, she called.
 “You’ve got to come see our doctor,” she told us.
 He had worked with Steve and helped him.
 She believed he could help us too.
 We drove to Heber City, Utah on December 5th, to meet with him the next day.